kotlinguistics/IPA-Transcribers/README.md

 If you take issue with any inaccuracies in this software, please submit an issue or pull request, either detailing your grievances, or fixing the problem.

+This software is primarily about writing systems, not languages.
+However the way that a language uses a writing system is often highly unique, and tied to the language itself

+I have grouped transcribers by writing system family, not by any linguistic, political, historical or geographic considerations.